Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4.md

 ### Operant condition

 The process by which behaviors are influenced by their consequences (antecedents and consequences).
-The behavior chains and positive reinforcement.
+The behavior chains and positive reinforcement (Positive reinforcement is best for PT to use to ensure that a desired client behavior will reoccur in the future).

 ### Cognitions and Behavior

 ![IMG_1002](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/ca9df68e-1357-4003-8131-0658e30eff02)

-Replacing irrational thoughts, including jumping to conclusions, all-or-nothing thinking, overgeneralizing, labeling, personalization and blame, magnification, and minimization.
+Replacing irrational thoughts, including jumping to conclusions, all-or-nothing thinking, overgeneralizing, labeling, personalization and blame, magnification, and minimization; with healthier, more productive, and factual thinking.

 Goal setting and self-monitoring: SMART goal guidelines (specific, measurable, attainable, relevant, and time-bound).